-This task force is established to investigate and specify available water sources during drought.
-The Department of Environmental Quality, Division of Water Resources, is the lead agency and in conjunction with the DMAC is responsible for activating this task force.
-Members of this task force also include (but not limited to) Division of Water Quality, Division of Soil and Water Conservation, Division of Emergency Management, North Carolina State Extension Service, DROUGHT ASSESSMENT AND RESPONSE PLAN | 10
+This task force investigates and identifies available water sources during drought.
+The DEQ Division of Water Resources, is the lead agency and in conjunction with the DMAC is responsible for activating this task force.
+Members of this task force also include (but not limited to) DEQ Division of Water Quality, Division of Soil and Water Conservation, NCEM, North Carolina State Extension Service, and NCDA&CS.